JayMat96/Test-Case-Draft/README.md

 | 10 | | | |

 ## Overall Test Status:
+Testing is being done in the QA Environment.
+Currently, testing is being done to ensure that players will connect to each other when selecting "Build Mode."

 ## Run History:
 | # |	Run Date |	Run By |	Results |